-Functional exercises, also known as “Primal Pattern Movements” are the basic movements that the human body was designed to perform on a regular basis that are necessary for us to function optimally in our daily lives.
-It is essential for us to practice these specific movements during our workouts to keep the body properly mobile as we live day to day and especially as we age.
+Functional exercises, also known as “Primal Pattern Movements” are the basic movements that the human Healthy Body was designed to perform on a regular basis that are necessary for us to function optimally in our daily lives.
+It is essential for us to practice these specific movements during our workouts to keep the Healthy Body properly mobile as we live day to day and especially as we age.
 The following exercises are excellent for beginners (and everyone else as well!) to incorporate into their exercise routines.

 Secondary Muscles Targeted: Shoulders

 1.Lie face up on a flat bench.
 Hold a free weight in each hand, with your arms parallel to the floor and by your sides, palms face up.
 Your hands will be next to your thighs.
 Be sure to keep your elbows slightly bent to prevent injury.
 This will be your starting position.”¨